 A new showing (NIC) was discovered in 2014, which would extend the A Zone 200m to the east.
-The NIC showing and anomalies on the newly staked claims, between the STU claims and the Copper North deposit will be discussed under section 7, "2014 Exploration".
+The NIC showing and anomalies on the newly staked claims, between the STU claims and the Copper North deposit will be discussed under section 7, "2014 Exploration" and section 8, "New Targets".